aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 ## Transferring data

-As mentioned above, many users run into the challenge of transferring large amounts of data off HPC systems at some point (this is more often in transferring data off than onto systems but the advice below applies in either case).
-Data transfer speed may be limited by many different factors so the best data transfer mechanism to use depends on the type of data being transferred and where the data is going.
-Some of the key issues to be aware of are:
+As mentioned above, many users run into the challenge of transferring large amounts of data onto or off HPC systems at some point (this is more often in transferring data off than onto systems but the advice below applies in either case).

-- **Disk speed** - File systems on HPC systems are often highly parallel, consisting of a very large number of high performance disk drives.
-This allows them to support a very high data bandwidth.
-Unless the remote system has a similar parallel file system you may find your transfer speed limited by disk performance at that end.
-- **Meta-data performance** - *Meta-data operations* such as opening and closing files or listing the owner or size of a file are much less parallel than read/write operations.
-If your data consists of a very large number of small files you may find your transfer speed is limited by meta-data operations.
-Meta-data operations performed by other users of the system can also interact strongly with those you perform so reducing the number of such operations you use (by combining multiple files into a single file) may reduce variability in your transfer rates and increase transfer speeds.
-- **Network speed** - Data transfer performance can be limited by network speed.
-More importantly it is limited by the slowest section of the network between source and destination.
-If you are transferring to your laptop/workstation, this is likely to be its connection (either via LAN or wifi).
-- **Firewall speed** - Most modern networks are protected by some form of firewall that filters out malicious traffic.
-This filtering has some overhead and can result in a reduction in data transfer performance.
-The needs of a general purpose network that hosts email/web-servers and desktop machines are quite different from a research network that needs to support high volume data transfers.
-If you are trying to transfer data to or from a host on a general purpose network you may find the firewall for that network will limit the transfer rate you can achieve.

-As mentioned above, if you have related data that consists of a large number of small files it is strongly recommended to pack the files into a larger *archive* file for long term storage and transfer.
+As mentioned, if you have related data that consists of a large number of small files it is strongly recommended to pack the files into a larger *archive* file for long term storage and transfer.
 A single large file makes more efficient use of the file system and is easier to move, copy and transfer because significantly fewer meta-data operations are required.
 Archive files can